rohandave1988/BigdataPOC/README.md

 # BigdataPOC
 Steps to Run the POC:-

+Download the Oracle VirtualBox and then download the Cloudera VM.
+Import the downloaded cloudera VM OVA file in the oracle virtual box.
+Start the Virtual Box by right clicking on the imported OVA file.

 1.)
 Open the command prompt and enter the following commands to run the MySQL database and create the database/tables:-

 mysql -uroot -pcloudera -hlocalhost;